 It will require all but two seconds for FTL veterans to recognize the star chart navigational method: one jump requires one unit of fuel, and running out could prove deadly with an enemy fleet in pursuit.
 Yet unlike FTL, every star hosts an RNG-based fuel replenishment station and a cluster of points of interest (planets) to visit, ranging from two to five.
 Each chapter in Crying Suns comprises of three star maps (sectors) in total before facing a boss.
 The most stops I have been able to manage before the bad guys catch up with me is twenty-two in one sector; triple this across five chapters, and that adds up to a ton of stops!
 Effectively, a single campaign in Crying Suns is twice as long as FTL.

 The more stops one can make, the more opportunities there will be for events, which means more opportunities for scrap, which means more cash for ship purchases.
 The greatest potential for scrap lies with ground signals, where players will send an officer to lead a squad of ten marines down to a planet to auto-explore randomly-generated landmarks.
 Here is where officer skill diversity matters most, because skill redundancies increase the chance of mission failure.
-The consequence for failure is the loss of marines, who require scrap to hire.
+The consequence for failure is the loss of marines, which require scrap to hire.
 Officers can also be injured, though I am unsure how that impacts their performance.